Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-- Add the ghee to a large 6-quart pot over medium-high heat and sauté the whole bay leaf, star anise, cloves, green and black cardamom pods, cinnamon stick, cumin seeds, and fennel seeds for 1 to 2 minutes or until fragrant.
+- Add 2 tablespoons ghee to a large 6-quart pot over medium-high heat and sauté the whole bay leaf, star anise, cloves, green and black cardamom pods, cinnamon stick, cumin seeds, and fennel seeds for 1 to 2 minutes or until fragrant.

 - Pour 1 gallon of water into the spice pot and bring it to a boil over high heat.
 Season it with salt.